-Still, with childhood obesity rates around 17% in the U.S. (and thankfully at least holding steady for the last few years), I’d rather try to shape the trends than just go along with them.
+Still, since childhood obesity rates are around 17% in the U.S. (and thankfully holding steady for the last few years), wouldn’t less candy given to kids be a positive change?

-In fact, there is more than one big reason to consider giving out non-candy treats:
+In fact, there plenty of reasons to consider giving out non-candy treats:

 - Food Allergies – Food allergies are on the rise and many popular types of candy contain peanuts and other allergens.
 I know quite a few moms who can’t let their kids trick or treat because of potential peanut exposure.
 (Proof this is a real trend: The Teal Pumpkin Project.)

-- Too Much Sugar – With high rates of obesity and other health problems, especially among youth, I can’t in good conscience hand out sugar.
-The 80/20 rule is great and there is a time and a place for treats.
+- Too Much Sugar – With high rates of obesity and other health problems, especially among youth, I can’t in good conscience hand out tons of sugary candy.
+The 80/20 rule is great and there may be a time and a place for treats.
 The problem is that time seems to be all the time.
 And the place seems to be everywhere.
 Kids get candy at the bank, the doctor, school, and almost everywhere they go.
-Do they really need a bags of it?
+Do they really need bags of it?!

 - Dye Sensitivities – Many kids are sensitive to food dyes and it is tough to avoid them in most types of candy.